Dré Bly

-Early years
+Early life

 Bly was born in Portsmouth, Virginia.
 He graduated from Western Branch High School in Chesapeake, where he was an all-state high school football player as well as a decorated baseball player for Western Branch Bruins.

 College career

 Bly attended the University of North Carolina at Chapel Hill, where he played for the North Carolina Tar Heels football team.
 In his redshirt freshman season at UNC, he led the nation with 11 interceptions.
 He received all-American honors, and at the time was only one of five players in NCAA history to achieve this honor as a freshman (Tony Dorsett, Herschel Walker, Bjorn Merten, and Marshall Faulk being the others).
 Bly was the only football player in UNC and Atlantic Coast Conference (ACC) history to receive consensus first-team All-America honors twice in his college career.
 In his sophomore year, he was one of three finalists for the Bronko Nagurski National Defensive Player of the Year Award.
 Bly set the ACC record for career interceptions (20), which was later broken by Alphonso Smith of Wake Forest (21).
 He was elected to the College Football Hall of Fame in 2014.